 There are a number of opiates that can be obtained through prescription, and others can only be obtained illicitly, however, some opiates have a higher potential for abuse than others.
 Some of the most commonly abused opiates include the following:

 Oftentimes, misuse and overuse of these opiates can lead to developing a tolerance, which in time can create a physical dependence, meaning users have to gradually increase their dose to achieve the same desired effects.
 While opiates create a “euphoric” effect, they also can lead to more dangerous effects which can include:

 When opiates are misused, the brain stops producing natural opioids and the body has been accustomed to having an influx of opiates in it.
-Abruptly stopping the use of opiates can create an onset of withdrawal symptoms, making the process of detox incredibly hard.
+Abruptly stopping the use of opiates can create an onset of withdrawal symptoms, making the process of medical detox Houston incredibly hard.
 The frequency of use, duration of use, and route of administration can also be a deterring factor or what an individual’s withdrawal symptoms will be like.

 Some of the most common opiate withdrawal symptoms can include:

 When someone has a problem with opiate use disorder (OUD), they often try to self-medicate.
 They take prescription painkillers or heroin to cope with the physical discomfort caused by withdrawal.
 Unfortunately, these actions only worsen the situation.
 In fact, the longer you abuse opioids, the harder it becomes to stop using them.